Security & reliability

 Our own AI, that trains on nothing

-Owning the model is the whole point: it is what lets us promise that your files are here to serve you and only you — never someone’s training data, never someone’s advertising.
+Owning the model is what lets us promise that your files are here to serve you and only you — never someone’s training data, never someone’s advertising.
 The privacy comes from how the thing is built, not from a line in a policy.

 Encrypted, coming and going

 Everything travels to and from Spaces over TLS, so the connection between your machine and your files is always encrypted.
 At rest, the store encrypts every object it holds.
-Downloads and previews are served through short-lived, signed links that expire on their own, rather than through public URLs that linger.
+Downloads and previews are served through short-lived, signed links that expire on their own, never through public URLs that linger.

 Access that follows how you delegate

-Permissions are built around how studios actually hand work around, not around an org chart.
+Permissions are built around how studios hand work around, not around an org chart.
 Clients see what they were sent, freelancers see what they were brought on for, and account leads see everything.
 A whole area can be sealed to its owner alone, invisible to the rest of the team, for the work that is not for the room.
-Share links are long, unguessable capabilities you can revoke at any moment, and a link can be set to expire on a date you choose.
+Share links are long, unguessable capabilities you can revoke at any moment, and a link can be set to expire on a date you choose — after which it goes fully dark.

 A trail you can read back